Introduction

 Trodon and Wieroo Reproduction

-reproduction.
-Obviously flying creatures need to keep their
+One is reproduction.
+Obviously flying creatures need to keep

-weight down.
-A flying marsupial, particularly one with under-powered
+their weight down.
+A flying marsupial, particularly one with

-wings, has a problem.
-The demands of flight meant that both
+under-powered wings, has a problem.
+The demands of flight meant

-lines would have to wrestle with the problems posed by carrying infants.
+that both lines would have to wrestle with the problems posed by carrying

-in its evolutionary history.
-The pouch remained and became
+too far past in its evolutionary history.
+The pouch remained

-strangeness of Wieroo sex.
-According to those familiar with
+with the apparent strangeness of Wieroo sex.
+According to those

 Even worse, they use other species females to reproduce, a double impossibility.